varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_pipe, backend

 	Writable from: vcl_pipe, backend

-	The HTTP protocol version used to talk to the server.
+	The HTTP protocol version, "HTTP/1.1" unless a pass or pipe request has "HTTP/1.0" in `req.proto`

 bereq.http.*